muratk5n/thirdwave/en/README.md

 Turkists gaslight.
 Asia Minor relation in the seas could simply be explained by looking at the other nations in the area, but no...
-We have to come up with some bed time story about a "migrant" who is "new" and "different" to the area because such narrative (at one point) was useful (it isn't even useful anymore, on top of being a blatant lie).
+We have to come up with some bed time story about a "migrant" who is "new" and "different" to the area because such narrative -at one point- was useful (it isn't even useful anymore, on top of being a blatant lie).

 ---